s4nt14go/white-label/README.md

 ## Timelines

-If it's been some time since last request, we get cold starts and the execution of lambdas takes ~3s, below we can spot 3 cold starts:
+If it's been some time since last request, we get cold starts and the execution of `createUser` takes ~1,2s, while all the invoked lambdas (`distributeDomainEvents`, `createAccount`, `notifySlackChannel`, `storeEvent` and `someWrok`) take an extra ~2,1s, so the whole distributed transaction takes ~3,3s:

 <br />
 <p align="center">